djhmateer/hugo-quickstart/content/posts/how to get started home brewing beer.md

 - Leave for 2 days in a warm place (same as above ie 18-22) to secondary ferment
 - Leave for 2-3 weeks somewhere cool (garage perhaps)

+I left it in our summerhouse and we've had very cold temperatures. -6degrees to a max of 2 degrees during the day.
+I don't know how this will affect this stage.

+## After 2 - 3 Weeks

 Then can drink using the tap from the pressure barrel.
 May have to add CO2 from the bulb as drink from the barrel to replenish CO2.